bjacquemet/personal-web/README.md

 ## Start building your website
 You will find help in the `exampleSite` folder, or you can browse resources on the [demo site](https://personal-web-example.netlify.com/post/)

+## Add a SVG icon
+You can create and add your own SVG icons.

+First, override the `svg.html` file by duplicating the theme file into your root directory (see https://orcid.org/trademark-and-id-display-guidelines).

+If you have Sketch, you can use the `svgs.sketch` file to add new SVGs.
+Export it and add it to the `svg.html` file.
+Note that you can  optimize it using the `svgo` tool.

 ## Start the server

 In order to see your site in action, run Hugo's built-in local server from your website root directory.